 Permanent offerings include Fossil Mysteries and Coast to Cactus in Southern California, which together serve as a walk through the region’s prehistoric past and biological present.
 You’ll travel through a period of 75 million years—from the time of dinosaurs to present-day—along the way learning all about this amazing place we call home.
 Unshelved: Cool Stuff from Storage takes you behind-the-scenes of The Nat’s natural history collection.
 Living Lab brings you up close with some of the region’s animal neighbors, including desert iguanas, rattlesnakes, and an observation beehive.
 Nature enthusiasts can also enjoy fun adult and family programs, including interesting talks and free guided hikes, get involved in community science projects, and see the museum’s scientists at work.

-The NAT houses several permanent exhibits, including Coast to Cactus, Fossil Mysteries, Skulls and Extraordinary Ideas from Ordinary People: A History of Citizen Science.
+The Nat houses several permanent exhibits, including Coast to Cactus, Fossil Mysteries, Living Lab, Skulls, Hidden Gems, and Extraordinary Ideas from Ordinary People: A History of Citizen Science.
 Visitors to the San Diego Natural History Museum will be dazzled by the latest presentation in The Subaru Giant Screen Experience, a 300-seat, a stadium-style theater that delivers a premium viewing experience on a massive screen.